rusty-ecma/RESS/regex.md

     <img src="./assets/look_behind.svg" alt="types of tokens" />
 </div>

 As you can see, each of the tokens has a type, the key describes how we think about tokens when checking for a regular expression.
-There are 4 types of token we care about the rest get lumped into `other`, we can refer to this set as `MetaToken`.
-Because of how the `isBlock` works, we need each of these to know what line it was on, so all of the `MetaToken`s will carry their line number.
-Looking through the above description of our algorithm, the furthest we need to look backwards from an `{` is 3 tokens, so our scanner should always keep track of the last 3 tokens we have seen.
+There are 4 types of token we care about the rest get lumped into `other`, we can refer to this set as `MetaToken`s.
+Because of how the detecting a block works, we need each of these to know what line it was on, so all of the `MetaToken`s will carry their line number.
+Looking through the above description of our algorithm, the furthest we need to look backwards from an `(` is 3 tokens, so our scanner should always keep track of the last 3 tokens we have seen.

 You may have noticed that one of the variants of `MetaToken` is "special punctuation", this is because we need to treat `(`, `)`, `{`, and `}` in a special way.